ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 - Boolean: Instances take the value `true` or `false`.
 - Integer: Instances take positive or negative integer values.
 - Numeric: Instances take positive or negative real number values.
-- String: Instances are represented in a way that is common to the programming language, e.g. UTF-8.
+- String: Instances are represented in UTF-8.
 - IP Address: An IPv4 or IPv6 address.
 - Enumeration: A family of types in which each instance takes one of a fixed, predefined set of values specific to a given enumerated type.